PhoenixTales/phoenix-docs/lore/arcane.md

 ```
 {: .info }

-In order to understand the relation between the Magic Circles and what we describe as the "clergy" of Myrtana, between the priesthood and the mages, we have to clarify, what the magic circles are meant to be, how they relate to Cult(s) of the gods and how the *Arcane*, which is thought to be the root of all magic, is understood by and associated with both.
+In order to understand the relation between the Magic Circles and what we describe as the "clergy" of Myrtana, between the Priesthood and the Mages, we have to clarify, what the magic circles are meant to be, how they relate to Cult(s) of the gods and how the *Arcane*, which is thought to be the root of all magic, is understood by and associated with both.

 These questions are related, according to my current understanding, to a conflict between the imagination of the Gothic founders, in particular between Mike Hoge and Stefan Nyul.
-While Mike always laid emphasis on the idea that the mages were operating in form of these seperated circles since a long time and seemed to suggest that the priesthood of Innos is identical to the circle of fire, Nyul may have thought of a different idea, that led to misunderstandings.
+While Mike always laid emphasis on the idea that the Mages were operating in form of these separated circles since a long time and seemed to suggest that the priesthood of Innos is identical to the Circle of Fire, Nyul may have thought of a different idea, that led to misunderstandings.

 These misunderstandings become clear in the question of how the split of the mages in the colony occured.
 Nyul described the events as such, that the mages split after the creation of the barrier and seemed to suggest, that they were *one* circle before.
 He has written it as such in the dialogue with Saturas and he (or Filler) has also written a book in the Sequel that suggested the same (see [/phoenix-allegory](/lore/phoenix-allegory)).